 - The surface temperature of the Sun is approximately 5,500 degrees Celsius.

 - The core temperature of the Sun is about 15 million degrees Celsius.

-- The Sun produces energy by a process called nuclear fusion in which the hydrogen nuclei combines into helium.
+- The Sun produces energy through a process called nuclear fusion in which the hydrogen nuclei combine into helium.